algobulls/pyalgotrading/docs/strategies/strategy_guides/common_strategy_guide.md

 Feel free to get creative with your class name, but it's good practice to make it unique among your strategy class names.
 Below this declaration, we set the strategy's name.

 !!!
 Tip "For Pyalgotrading users"
     If you are uploading the strategy via pyalgotrading functions, then this `name` parameter's value will be the name of the strategy.
-That means this name will be displayed in **My Coded Strategies** section in Python Build.
+That means this name will be displayed in **My Coded Strategies** section in Phoenix.

 ---
 ### Initialization Functions